sboesebeck/morphium/docs/poppydb.md

 2. Store initial test data
 3. Start secondary nodes and verify data replication

+### Index replication

+Secondaries replicate **index definitions** as well as documents (since 6.3.0, #258): the initial sync copies the primary's `listIndexes` output after the data snapshot, and a periodic diff (every 30s) converges afterwards — indexes created on the primary are created on the secondary with their full options (unique, TTL, partial, sparse, ...), and indexes dropped on the primary are dropped locally (the `_id` index is never touched).
+The periodic diff also covers changes the secondary missed while disconnected.
+Change streams carry no index DDL, so index changes can lag up to one diff interval behind; document replication is unaffected.
+After a failover, a promoted secondary therefore enforces the same unique constraints and expires TTL documents like the old primary did.

 ### Replication buffer sizing

 A secondary that falls behind (network partition, GC pause, slow disk) resumes from its